Sabbath Worship – 11:00 am

 We ask that personal greetings to each other be completed with respect to social distancing requirements.
 Air hugs and other non-physical, friendly gestures are encouraged.
 Let your creativity flow as you find ways to share Christian greetings with each other while practicing social distancing!

 Please consult the emailed bulletin for necessary information about the worship services, including any lyrics for congregational singing.
 Participants will be asked to bring their own “printed” bulletin from the email, or to use their devices to reference the bulletin during the service.
-No printed materials will be shared.
-No offering will be taken; church members are encouraged to continue to use the online giving options or to mail their tithes and offerings to the church office.

 All worship service participants will be separated from the congregation by at least 13 feet, and a single use microphone process helps to reduce possible risk of sharing germs by service participants.
 The service is amplified by a sound system.

 Hand sanitizer is available, and an emergency porta-potty is on site.
 Users will be asked to clean it after use so that it is sanitized for the next user.
+If you choose to bring your pets, we ask that you keep them leased at all times, and please take them away from the seating areas for pet relieving.

 We understand that not everyone may be ready to join us just yet, and we recognize that this choice is not always an easy one.
 We miss each other as a church family, but it is very important that each one of you makes your own decision for your return to an in-person worship service based upon what is best for you and your family.
 We support your personal choice in this matter.
 We also want to be clear that individual choices for when someone returns in person as well as how they return is perfectly acceptable.
 We respectfully ask that you do not impose your own guidelines and perspectives about personal safety on others.